 This week’s episode begins with the journey to Sept Tours in France, needless to say, we have already garnered that Ysabeau and witches don’t get on too well.
 So, understandably, tensions are a little fraught awaiting the inevitable confrontation.
 Mirroring this anticipated interaction, we see another tense moment, Miriam finds Juliette Durand in her rooms.
 After the fight turns physical, Marcus turns up and the two overpower Juliette.
 We get more into her history with Matthew when Miriam tells her “Eternity is a long time to be chasing a man who doesn’t want you.”
 This after witnessing her incredibly strange and downright creepy moments with her father/maker.
 After he bathes her, which is done in an insidiously ritualistic way, he sends her off on her way with an equally disturbing chaste kiss.
 Easy to deduce some Freudian Oedipal complex is happening in her head.

-The theme of this episode is perhaps Symbolism, specifically circles.
+The theme of this episode is perhaps Symbolism, specifically the Circle.
 Their structure, purpose, meaning, references and allusions.
-The philosophy behind the shape, its implications.
+The philosophy behind the shape, and its implications.

 The symbolic circle seems to be highlighted in this episode again and again.
 We see the members of the Congregation meeting up – connecting their keys together in order to open the door to their meeting chambers.
 (IMAGE A) The chambers was a circular room with a window in the ceiling – allowing a circular slice of light to shine down onto the room.
 (IMAGE B) The scene changes to Matthew examining the photo’s that Knox had sent Diana of her parent’s bodies, mutilated.
 And through some inspection, Matthew sees the faint outline of a witch’s circle.
 (IMAGE C) Suggesting that it perhaps wasn’t humans who had killed her parents as she had been led to believe.
 After this we jump right back to the Congregation – and this time we have a Birds-Eye view of the room.
 All the members of the Congregation (three from each species) forming a circle with the slice of light landing directly in the center.
 (IMAGE D) What’s more, when Satu challenges Knox, asking him how he could have possibly missed her power when he examined her as a child.
 Knox takes out some sort of spelled object that holds Satu in thrall, he chastises her for looking up information and using it against him.
 Throwing her onto the table while he finishes out his threatening speech.
 (IMAGE E) We even see a birds-eye view of Sept Tours, clearly showing the seven towers of Sept Tour encircling the main body of the castle.
 (IMAGE F) – Click to enlarge the picture/ GIFs*